rishus6-web/Applied-Math-AI-Projects/README.md

 # Solvers for Partial Differential Equations: A Comparative Study of Classical and AI-Driven Methods

 ## 1. Overview
-This repository presents a comparative study and implementation of different numerical methods for solving time-dependent partial differential equations (PDEs), specifically the 2D Heat Equation.
-The project bridges the gap between classical, battle-tested techniques and modern, AI-driven paradigms.
+This section presents a comparative study of two different distinct paradigms of solving inverse problems in partial differential equations:

-The core of this work includes the following solvers:

-   (1) A Classical Finite Difference Method (FDM) Solver, serving as a robust and verifiable baseline.
+   (1) Classical PDE Constrained Optimization: Using a Finite Difference solver with gradient descent.

-   (2) An AI-Driven Physics-Informed Neural Network (PINN), which learns the continuous solution in a mesh-free domain.
+   (2) AI-Driven Physics-Informed Neural Network (PINN): Using a deep neural network to simultaneously learn the solution and the unknown parameter.

-   (3) A Novel Spectral Physics-Informed Neural Network (SPINN), a custom-designed architecture that operates in the Fourier domain

 to more efficiently handle problems with significant high-frequency components.

 This project showcases an end-to-end workflow, from theoretical formulation and implementation to validation and